-I’ve always heard good things about Edinburgh and I have to say that it fully lives up to its reputation.
-I’m here to celebrate my birthday tomorrow and I couldn’t have picked a better place to do it.
-I really love cities with a medieval feel—cities with cobblestone streets, Gothic architecture, tiny windy alleys – Edinburgh has all of that.
+I’ve always heard good things about Edinburgh, and I have to say that it fully lives up to its reputation.
+I’m here to celebrate my birthday tomorrow, and I couldn’t have picked a better place to do it.
+I really love cities with a medieval feel—cities with cobblestoned streets, Gothic architecture, tiny windy alleys—and Edinburgh has all of that.

 The city is just beautiful.

 Today, I walked around the city.
 Though I hate to use the word, the city is very charming.
-In many ways, it feels like Bruges – medieval, well-preserved, peaceful, scenic, and romantic.
+In many ways, it feels like Bruges.
+It’s medieval, well-preserved, peaceful, scenic, and romantic.
 Besides being a great city for young people (great nightlife), Edinburgh seems like a good place to have a romantic holiday.
 You come here with your significant other, spend some time in a bed and breakfast, explore the city, and fall in love all over again.
-Well, I didn’t do any of that but I did fall in love with the city.
+Well, I didn’t do any of that, but I did fall in love with the city.

 One of the highlights of my day was the visit to the National Museum of Scotland.
 Rising six floors, the museum covers the history of Scotland from the ice age until now.
-You’ll be able to learn the geological, political, social, and economic history of the land.
+You’ll be able to learn the land’s geological, political, social, and economic history.
 I found the museum did a good job of explaining the history.
-They cover a lot of ground and the interactive videos and artifacts are really well explained.
+They cover a lot of ground, and the interactive videos and artifacts are really well explained.
 My only beef with the place was that the museum wasn’t laid out well.
-They design each floor to deal with a certain period of time and, while the order of the floors is good, the individual floors are not.
-Most are thematically designed not chronological.
+They design each floor to deal with a certain period of time, and while the order of the floors is good, it’s poor within each floor.
+Most are thematically, not chronologically, designed.
 While this lets you see each aspect of Scottish life in detail, it makes seeing the transition from one age or century to the next a little hard.
 It takes a bit of work to find out where the floor begins chronologically and where it ends.

 For you backpackers out there, I recommend Castle Rock Hostel.
-It’s pretty cheap and they run a lot of activities where you can meet other people.
-There is a big common room and the hostel is located right across from the castle giving you an amazing view.
+It’s pretty cheap, and they run a lot of activities where you can meet other people.
+There’s a big common room, and the hostel is located right across from the castle, giving you an amazing view.
 I’ve had a lot of fun here the last few days.
-The beds are comfortable and it’s great to have hot water.
-I know that doesn’t seem like a novelty, but I’ve been traveling Asia where hot water is a novelty.
+The beds are comfortable, and it’s great to have hot water.
+I know that doesn’t seem like a novelty, but I’ve been traveling Asia, where hot water is a novelty.

 Edinburgh has been a great city.
-I often hate going to hyped up locations because I usually am disappointed.
+I often hate going to hyped-up locations because I usually am disappointed.
 Not this time.
 Edinburgh lives up to the hype.
-I haven’t even left yet but already, I want to come back.
-I can’t wait to spend the next 3 days exploring the city more, visiting the castle, Rosslyn chapel, and getting lost in the city’s windy, narrow streets.
+I haven’t even left yet, but I already want to come back.
+I can’t wait to spend the next three days exploring the city more, visiting the castle, Rosslyn chapel, and getting lost in the city’s windy, narrow streets.